chroma-space/cybersphere/insula/index.md

 - exploring technique we use called photogrammatery to senstively record and spread awareness of objects that may be lost to the waves http://www.theastronauts.com/2014/03/visual-revolution-vanishing-ethan-carter/

-- More generally, in our visit to Vanuatu we will create material for a Virtual Reality experience to be performed at the Crawick Multiverse loosely based on the Tempest
+- More generally, in our visit to Vanuatu we will create material for a Virtual Reality experience - Insula - to be performed at the Crawick Multiverse loosely based on the Tempest

+Action Potential Blog in process of set up to share the working process & 360 videos.

-###The Project
+###The Virtual Reality Project

 Insula is a virtual reality and mixed reality performance exploring emotional and visceral responses to the climate crisis.
 Exploring how creative technology can viscerally connect us with the living ecosystems out beyond the city, particularly the Pacific islands, the front line of the climate crisis.